 Petaluma Avenue Homes, Sebastopol

-West Coast Community Services provide supportive programs for residents of 44 apartments and town homes clustered around common facilities on Petaluma Avenue in Sebastopol.
+West Coast Community Services provide support programs for residents of 44 apartments and townhomes clustered around common facilities on Petaluma Avenue in Sebastopol.
 On-site support services include referrals for food, medical, financial, employment, social and educational opportunities and other resources for the residents.

 Fife Creek Commons, Guerneville

 West County Community Services provides supportive services for residences in this 47-unit affordable housing development.
 WCCS assists these residents with referrals for food, employment, crisis support, medical, financial, and other services that help them maintain their homes and enjoy a better quality of life.
 WCCS also focuses on helping the residents with the process of living together, offering social and communication skills training as well as conflict resolution in order to live with others in these more supportive situations.